Tamaimo Tenerife

 Traveling off the beaten path is not without its challenges.
 It requires a spirit of adventure and a willingness to face the unknown.
 Language barriers, unfamiliar customs, and the absence of convenience that comes with more touristy locations are all part of the journey.
 Yet, it’s these very challenges that make the experience rewarding.
 They push us out of our comfort zones, teach us resilience, and often lead to the most memorable and transformative travel experiences.

-Traveling off the beaten path in Ireland
+what it means to travel off the beaten path

 Taking a break to watch the sheep on the Wild Atlantic Way in Ireland